agenkit/GHost/README.md

 Three guides are planned, plus an automated script.

-1. (This file) **Basic guide**.
+1. (This file) [**Basic guide**](#setup-guide-basic).
 Terse, instructions-only, fastest path.

 2. **Advanced guide**.
-Much longer, more involved.
+Much longer, more involved, broader scope.

 3. **A discussion**.
 Explains most of what was left out of procedural guides.

-4. The automated script needs human intervention (to change UEFI settings, select storage, etc.)
+4. The automated script will always need human intervention (to change UEFI settings, select storage, etc.), so the eventual plan is to make a dashboard-wizard GUI (web site served locally, possibly bundled as an OS app using `pywebview` or something like that).
+It would serve initial setup, monitoring, and maintenance (troubleshooting, upgrades).